Internet outage latest | Airlines, businesses hit by global technology disruption

 Pharmacy chains in Norway report problems with providing prescription medication

-HELSINKI — Two pharmacy chains in Norway said they are having problems providing customers with their prescription medicine and are facing substantial connection delays due to the global network problems.
+HELSINKI — Two pharmacy chains in Norway said they are having problems providing customers with their prescription medicine and are facing substantial connection delays because of the global network problems.

 The Boots drugstore and pharmacy chain also ran into problems delivering products to clients in Norway.
 Boots said that “due to global network problems, you may experience challenges with ordering and possible delays in dispatches,” NTB reported.